Dollar Spot Q&A with BASF

-We asked BASF a few questions about dollar spot and anthracnose.
-Learn what the symptoms of dollar spot and anthracnose consist of, how applications should be managed, and what challenges we are facing when controlling these diseases in this Q&A.
+We asked BASF a few questions about dollar spot.
+Learn what the symptoms of dollar spot consist of, how applications should be managed, and what challenges we are facing when controlling this disease.

-What are the symptoms of dollar spot that we need to look out for?
+What are the symptoms of dollar spot that we must look out for?

 When should applications for the disease begin?

 Starting early and staying ahead of dollar spot is key as part of season-long success.
 There are many predictive models than can help.
 First chemical apps would begin around the second mowing of turf.
 Air temperatures around 60 degrees with soil temps around 55 – 65 degrees.
 This will very based on geographic location.
 Finishing the season strong with late-season fungicide applications is critical as well as dollar spot overwinters and can survive until the following spring.
-BASF’s Emerald is an excellent choice to start and finish the season.
+Emerald® fungicide from BASF is an excellent choice to start and finish the season.

-If you miss your first application for dollar spot control, what should you do?
+What should you do if you miss your first application for dollar spot?

 How many applications do you recommend we make to manage dollar spot and when?